ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 want to operate.
 Unlike a regular shell, however, `sftp` has *two* current
 directories: one on the local computer, and one on the server.
-Consequently, the commands to query or alter those current directories also come in pairs, where the command referring to the local current directory has an "l" prefix, and the other one works exactly like the shell command of the same name:
+Consequently, the commands to query or alter those current directories also come in pairs, where the command referring to the local current directory has an "l" (*lowercase* l for "local")prefix, and the other one works exactly like the shell command of the same name:

-* `pwd` and `lpwd` ("(local) print working directory") print the paths of the remote or local current directory, respectively.
+* `pwd` and `lpwd` (for "(local) print working directory") print the paths of the remote or local current directory, respectively.

-* `cd <path>` and `lcd <path>` ("(local) change directory") set the path of the remote or local current directory to the given path, respectively.
+* `cd <path>` and `lcd <path>` (for "(local) change directory") set the path of the remote or local current directory to the given path, respectively.

-* `ls <path>` and `lls <path>` ("(local) list) list the contents of the given remote or local path, respectively.
+* `ls <path>` and `lls <path>` (for "(local) list") list the contents of the given remote or local path, respectively.
 These commands work the same, and have most of the same options as, a regular shell's `ls` command.

-Any local or remote path used by any `sftp` commands is relative to the local or remote current directories, respectively, unless the path begins with a "/" (forward slash), in which case it is relative to the root of the local or remote file system, respectively.
+Any local or remote path used by any `sftp` commands is relative to the local or remote current directory, respectively, unless the path begins with a `/` (forward slash), in which case it is relative to the root of the local or remote file system, respectively.
 As in a regular shell, `.` (single dot) refers to a directory itself, and `..` (two dots) refers to a directory's parent.
-Unfortunately, the `~` shortcut for an account's home directory *does not* work in remote paths, and the remote home directory must be spelled out as `/home/<account name>`.
+Unfortunately, the `~` shortcut for an account's home directory does not work in remote paths, and the remote home directory must be spelled out as `/home/<account name>`.

 The following is an example `sftp` session using the above commands: